-Alexander Bell (1847 – 1922) – Scottish inventor of telephone and developments in understanding hearing.
+Alexander Bell (1847 – 1922) – Scottish inventor of the telephone and developments in understanding hearing.

-Sigmund Freud (1885 – 1939) Austrian physician – the leading figure in new science of psychoanalysis.
-Freud made extensive study of dreams and the sub-conscious to try and understand better human emotions.
+Sigmund Freud (1885 – 1939) Austrian physician – the leading figure in the new science of psychoanalysis.
+Freud made an extensive study of dreams and the subconscious to try and understand better human emotions.

-Albert Einstein (1879 – 1955) German/ US.
-Revolutionised modern physics with his general theory of relativity.
+Albert Einstein (1879 – 1955) German/US physicist.
+Einstein revolutionised modern physics with his general theory of relativity.
 Won Nobel Prize in Physics (1921) for his discovery of the Photoelectric effect, which formed the basis of Quantum Theory.

 Alexander Fleming (1881-1955) Scottish biologist who discovered penicillin.
-Shared Nobel Prize in 1945 with Howard Florey and Enrst Boris Chain, who helped produce penicillin on a large scale.
+Shared Nobel Prize in 1945 with Howard Florey and Ernst Boris Chain, who helped produce penicillin on a large scale.

 Otto Hahn (1879-1968) – German chemist who discovered nuclear fission (1939).
-Pioneering scientist in the field of radio-chemistry.
+Pioneering scientist in the field of radiochemistry.
 Discovered radio-active elements and nuclear isomerism (1921).
-Awarded Nobel Prize for Chemistry (1944)
+Awarded Nobel Prize in Chemistry.
+(1944)

 Sri Jagadish Chandra Bose (1858 – 1937) Bengali / Indian polymath.
 Bose took an interest in a wide range of sciences.
 He made contributions to plant physiology, microwave optics and radio waves.

-Max Plank (1858 – 1947) German theoretical physicist who contributed to the development of Quantum mechanics.
-Awarded the Nobel Prize for Physics in 1918.
+Max Plank (1858 – 1947) German theoretical physicist who contributed to the development of Quantum Mechanics.
+Awarded the Nobel Prize in Physics in 1918.

-Ernest Rutherford (1871 – 1937) New Zealand born British physicist / Chemist.
-Rutherford was awarded Nobel Prize for Chemistry in 1908 for his work into radioactivity and disintegration of elements.
+Ernest Rutherford (1871 – 1937) New Zealand-born British physicist / Chemist.
+In 1908, Rutherford was awarded the Nobel Prize in Chemistry for his work into radioactivity and disintegration of elements.
 In 1917, credited with being the first person to split the atom, discovering the proton.